OK Baytong: Plot

-Tum is a young man who has been a monk living in a Buddhist temple in Thailand since he was 5 years old.
-But after hearing that his sister has been killed in an attack on a train by insurgents, he decides to leave the monastery and make his way to southern Thailand where his sister ran a beauty salon in a town called Betong in a district in Yala Province on the border with Malaysia.
+Tum is a young man who has been a monk living in a Buddhist monastery in Thailand since he was 5 years old, but after hearing that his sister has been killed in an attack on a train by insurgents, he decides to leave the monastery and make his way to southern Thailand, where his sister ran a beauty salon in a town called Betong, in a district in Yala Province, on the border with Malaysia.

 In looking to put his sister's affairs in order, Tum finds himself conflicted.
-Should he take over his sister's business?
 His sister has a daughter, by a Muslim man who lives on the Malaysian side of the border.
-Should Tum try to take a greater role in the raising of the child?

-But first, Tum must figure out how to zip up his trousers without hurting himself.
-It's only one of the many new things to the young man, who has worn a Buddhist monk's robes for most of his life.
-He also encounters romantic and sexual feelings when he develops a relationship with a neighbor lady, who was a friend of his sister.

-And, Tum must reconcile the feelings of hate and rage that sometimes come into his head when he thinks about Muslim people and the insurgents who were responsible for his sister's death.
+He is torn between running his sister's business, and taking a larger role in her child's life.

+In addition to his duties to his sister, Tum deals with internal conflict regarding his romantic and sexual attraction for a woman, as well as his feelings regarding Muslims, whom he holds responsible for his sister's death.